Tiredness test: Is there a test for feeling tired?

 The exhaustion you experience goes beyond typical sleep problems.
 Australian doctors perform various tests to determine the reason behind your ongoing exhaustion.

-There is no single test that provides immediate answers for tiredness.
-Your doctor will review your medical history before ordering specific tests to identify possible medical conditions such as anaemia, thyroid disorders, and vitamin deficiencies.
+There is no single test which provides immediate answers to the problems of tiredness.
+Your doctor will examine your medical records before performing particular tests to identify potential medical conditions including anaemia, thyroid problems and vitamin deficiencies.

 Signs That You’re Tired